0xcolley/IPv4-Fuscation/README.md

 # Drawbacks
 I will not include the method to deobfuscate these payloads, but you can apply the same method for both IPv4 and IPv6 (also possible) obfuscation.
 Nor will I cover how to execute these payloads.

-# Credit
-Most code is from MalDev Academy, I will update this as I find more usage for it, however it was first seen being used by Hive Randsomeware Group.